 The full Avenue M. - Final Survey Report is approximately 70 pages long and can be read at the link provided (https://bit.ly/31aTtWG).
-The following slides are a summary presented to the ALA Executive Board at their Fall 2018 meeting as EBD#12.12 ALA Survey Results: Avenue M Presentation.
+Below is a summary presented to the ALA Executive Board at their Fall 2018 meeting as EBD#12.12 ALA Survey Results: Avenue M Presentation